 What’s more, the sign-up bonus is enough to cover the annual fee in the first year.
-You’ll earn 60,000 Membership Rewards points after spending $5,000 in the first three months.
+You’ll earn 60,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 3 months..
 Although point values vary depending on how you use them, the sign-up bonus is worth up to $600.

 Airline fee credit

-Every year, the Platinum Card gives you $200 in airline incidental fee credits.
+Every year, The Platinum Card® from American Express lets you earn up to $200 in airline incidental fee credits.
 You can use them for things like checked bags and in-flight meals.